llingg/docs-opmanual_autolab/book/robotarium/30_charging_setup/30_charging_module.md

 ### Solder laboratory plugs

-Solder four red and four black cables each to a laboratory plug as seen in [](#fig:soldered_plugs).
+Strip the insulation of the four red and four black cables on both sides with a wire stripper off.
+Then solder four red and four black cables each to a laboratory plug as seen in [](#fig:soldered_plugs).
 These cables should be approximately 20-25cm long.

 <div figure-id="fig:soldered_plugs">
 <img src="images/soldered_plugs.jpg" style="width: 100%"/>